 It will also cover possible future functions of the HOA, which may include developing more units, mergers, and easements, some of which are elements already established through the HOA’s development and existence for any period of time.

 The CC&Rs will also cover subjects such as elections, assessments, and duties of the association.
 Here is where you can gain the power of information.
 In addition, it will likely define architectural guidelines on approval for renovations or improvements to individual units.

-Remember, the Bylaws should contain the procedure for compliance issues; allowing homeowners to comply, respond, and the right to a hearing, if requested.
-Many infractions are basically unintentional due to a lack of knowledge within the governing documents.
+Remember, the Bylaws should contain the procedure for compliance issues, allowing homeowners to comply, respond, and the right to a hearing if requested.
+Many infractions are basically unintentional due to a lack of knowledge of the governing documents.